steven85048/Networks_Client_Server/README.md

 Configurations defined in messaging_system.client/server.config.

 ## Docker Setup (Windows)
-To setup docker on WSL: <b>
+To setup docker on WSL: <br>
-Follow the tutorial at: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4 <b>
+Follow the tutorial at: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4 <br>
 Note that windows docker desktop must be installed and running on port 2375 beforehand.

 ## Project Details